Best binoculars 2024: Top picks for stargazing, wildlife, birding and more

 Which binoculars are best?

-You may ask yourself which types of binoculars are best and while it's a tricky question to answer, binoculars come in two kinds: Porro-prism and Roof-prism.
-To look at, the Porro-prism designs have the most common look of any binocular.
+The answer to this question depends on your needs, abilities and budget.
+Binoculars come in two kinds: Porro-prism and Roof-prism.
+The Porro-prism kind have the most common look of any binocular.
 They feature a gradual and stepped-up appearance, forming part of the housing which includes two exit pupils, eyecups, central focuser, objective lenses and optical system.
-You’ll find that these designs are best for observing due to their affordability.
+You’ll find them best for observing due to their affordability.

 Meanwhile, the Roof-prism binocular boasts a “H”-shaped appearance that lends well to a smaller, and lighter-weight design.
 These instruments have complicated optical designs, which means that observers need to spend a substantial amount of money to own a reliable binocular of this type.
-Unlike the Porro, a good Roof-prism binocular isn’t ideal for those on a budget, or casual observers.
+As such, a good Roof-prism binocular isn’t ideal for those on a budget, or casual observers.

 What do binocular numbers mean?

 Examine any binoculars and you’ll discover that one of several combinations of numbers separated by a 'x' will be visible — for example, 7x40, 10x50, 8x40 and so on.
 These numbers, which are often located close to the eyepieces, tell you the magnification and aperture of the optical system.
-For example a 10x50 binocular has a magnification, or 'power' of 10x with front lenses with a diameter of 50mm.
-It’s these numbers that reveal which objects you can observe by telling you how much you can magnify them by and how much light your binoculars can collect.
+For example a 10x50 binocular has a magnification, or 'power' of 10x and front lenses with a diameter of 50mm.
+These numbers determine which objects you can observe by telling you how much you can magnify them by and how much light your binoculars can collect.

 The larger the aperture, the easier it will be to see fainter night sky targets such as galaxies and nebulae.
-As a rule of thumb, and under decent observing conditions, 7x35 binoculars will reveal a hundred thousand stars and 10x50s will show the finer details of the Moon, planets, Andromeda Galaxy (Messier 31) and the Orion Nebula.
-Larger, heavier binoculars such as 20x80s and 20x100s, will open up a wealth of objects such as the fainter spiral galaxies Messier 65 and NGC 3628 and a selection of globular clusters and star-forming regions.
+As a rule of thumb, and under decent observing conditions, 7x35 binoculars will reveal a hundred thousand stars while 10x50s will show the finer details of the Moon, planets, the Andromeda Galaxy (Messier 31) and the Orion Nebula.
+Larger, heavier binoculars such as 20x80s and 20x100s open up a wealth of objects such as the fainter spiral galaxies Messier 65 and NGC 3628 and a selection of globular clusters and star-forming regions.

-Some models of binocular will have their field of view printed on the barrels or somewhere close to the magnification and aperture.
+Some models of binocular have their field of view printed on the barrels or somewhere close to the magnification and aperture.
 Given in degrees, this number tells you how wide you can see when peering through the eyepieces.
 The larger the number, the wider the scene.
-Ten degrees will allow the Big Dipper’s bowl to fit comfortably in your field of view.
+Ten degrees will allow the Big Dipper’s bowl to comfortably fit within your field of view.

 Which is best BaK-4, BK-7 or K9 binoculars?